On the Complexity of Winner Determination and Strategic Control in Conditional Approval Voting: Introduction

 \section{Introduction}

-Over the years, the field of social choice theory has focused more and more on decision making over combinatorial domains.
-This involves either \textit{multi-winner elections} (for the formation of a committee) or elections for a set of issues that need to be decided upon simultaneously, often referred to as {\it multiple referenda}.
-As an example of the latter, think of a local community that needs to decide on possible facilities or services to be established, based on current available budget.

-In this work, we focus on approval voting as a means for collective decision making.
-Approval voting offers a simple and easy to use format for running elections on multiple issues with binary domains, by having each voter express an approval or disapproval separately for each issue.
-There is already a range of voting rules that are based on approval ballots, including the classic Minisum solution, as well as more recently introduced methods (see Related Work).
+Over the years, the field of social choice theory has focused more and more on decision making over combinatorial domains \cite{LX16}, which involves settings like \textit{multi-winner elections}, e.g. for the formation of a committee, and elections for a set of issues that need to be decided upon simultaneously, often referred to as {\it multiple referenda}.
+In this work, we focus on approval voting as a means for collective decision making on multiple issues with multiple alternatives each.
+Approval voting offers a simple and easy to use format for running such elections, by having voters express an approval or disapproval separately for the alternatives of each issue.
+There is already a range of voting rules that are based on approval ballots, including the classic Minisum solution, which for each issue selects the alternative with the highest support from the electorate, along with more recently introduced methods as outlined in the ``Related Work" section, below.